-In addition to the above, upon waking up from stop2, the PPDF bit in SPMSC2 is set.
-This flag is used to direct user code to go to a stop2 recovery routine.
-PPDF remains set and the I/O pin states remain latched until a 1 is written to PPDACK in SPMSC2.
+After waking up from stop2, the PPDF bit in SPMSC2 is set.
+This flag may be used to direct user code to go to a stop2 recovery routine.
+PPDF remains set and the I/O pin states remain latched until a logic 1 is written to PPDACK in SPMSC2.

-To maintain I/O states for pins that were configured as general-purpose I/O before entering stop2, the user must restore the contents of the I/O port registers, which have been saved in RAM, to the port registers before writing to the PPDACK bit.
-If the port registers are not restored from RAM before writing to PPDACK, then the pins will switch to their reset states when PPDACK is written.
+To maintain I/O state for pins that were configured as general-purpose I/O, the user must restore the contents of the I/O port registers, which have been saved in RAM, to the port registers before writing to the PPDACK bit.
+If the port registers are not restored from RAM before writing to PPDACK, then the register bits will assume their reset states when the I/O pin latches are opened and the I/O pins will switch to their reset states.